30+ On-Trend Low-Waste Gift Ideas For Teens and Tweens

 For tea, coffee or hot chocolate, encourage waste-free with a reusable coffee cup.

-You can make your own bag as a gift (there are lots of tutorials here) or buy one.
-Bags are always useful!
+Make your own bag as a gift (there are lots of tutorials here) or buy a cute canvas one – check out your farmer’s market to buy local!

 Bed Quilt